hphelion/documentation/moonshot/manage.operational-dashboard.environment-tab.md

 <tr style="background-color: white; color: black;">
 <td> <b>Continue...</b> button </td>
-<td> Replaces the Complete Install button after the HP Cloud OS for Moonshot Administration node install is complete.
+<td> Replaces the Complete Install button after the HP Helion Cloud OS for Moonshot Administration node install is complete.
 Click to add the Cloud tab.
-The HP Cloud OS for Moonshot Administration node is now ready to be configured to set up a cloud.
+The HP Helion Cloud OS for Moonshot Administration node is now ready to be configured to set up a cloud.
 See the <a href="/cloudos/moonshot/manage/operational-dashboard/cloud-tab">Cloud Tab</a> topic for descriptions of the panels that set up a cloud.</td>
 </tr>